molnarszilard/mocap_optitrack/README.md

 This will launch the node that will publish the topics.
 You can see them using `rostopic list`

-If you want to use ROS2 (you might try the same mocap_optitrack repo to see if there is an implementation or not, but it is not likely), you either use the official plugin with a newer Motive version (you can try to use it with V1.8) or setup a ros1_bridge.
+> [!Note] If you want to use ROS2 (you might try the same mocap_optitrack repo to see if there is an implementation or not, but it is not likely), you either use the official plugin with a newer Motive version (you can try to use it with V1.8) or setup a ros1_bridge.

 ## Setting up a ros1_bridge